UniMath/agda-unimath/src/foundation/action-on-higher-identifications-functions.lagda.md

-# Action of functions on higher identifications
+# The action of functions on higher identifications

 ```agda
 module foundation.action-on-higher-identifications-functions where